-6:30pm PT by Lesley Goldberg, Lacey Rose, Michael O'Connell
+6:30pm PT by Lesley Goldberg, Lacey Rose, Mikey O'Connell

 ABC Orders Shondaland and Jenna Bans Dramas, 'Muppets' Revival, More

 As its May 12 upfront presentation nears, ABC has begun doling out series commitments.

 Of its nearly 25 pilots, the network is moving forward with six dramas: Shonda Rhimes and Betsy Beers' The Catch, Jenna Bans' The Family, Biblical saga Of Kings and Prophets, Josh Safran's Quantico, crime anthology Wicked City and an untitled hour-long from Josh Pate and Rodes Fishburne (previously titled Boom).
 The network has also handed out series orders to three comedies: Ken Jeong vehicle Dr. Ken, fellow family sitcom The Real O'Neals and the Bill Prady-produced revival of The Muppets.
 The network is said to be done with its drama additions, with another comedy expected to come Friday.

 The orders come after a promising season for the female-skewing network.
 ABC's decision to embrace diverse fare in both comedy and drama paid off, a relief after a few particularly rough years.
 Though it's still expected to round out the year in third place among the coveted 18-49 demo, chief Paul Lee can claim newcomers Black-ish and How to Get Away With Murder as hits, and he is no longer being knocked for the network's inability to produce a solid comedy block.

 Which is not to say the network — which, unlike its rivals, lacks a lift from NFL games — doesn’t have needs.
 Tuesdays, for instance, have been a tough night for ABC, with a string of ratings duds including Selfie and Manhattan Love Story coming and (quickly) going.